 The author–a former Canadian Forces reservist and ship modeller–weaves these tales of RCN warships together from a variety of primary and secondary sources, to present a view Canadian destroyers which hasn`t seen print before.
 If you`re a military history buff, a ship modeller or just someone interested in the Royal Canadian Navy, this book is for you.

-(Tin-Can Canucks: A Century of Canadian Destroyers is set to be published late spring of 2017.
-To stay informed you can join the mailing list using the form provided below.)
+(To stay informed about Tin-Can Canucks: A Century of Canadian Destroyers events and updates you can join the mailing list using the form provided below.)